nuitrcs/bash_hpc_workshops/README.md

-# bash_hpc_workshops
+# Command Line, HPC, and Computational Workshops

-Links to current command line and HPC workshop materials and learning resources.
+Links to current workshop materials are below.

+## Command Line

+Intro

+Bash Scripting

+Working with Data

+## Quest

+Also add link to Quest page on our website and KB landing page for Quest.

+## Parallelization

+*Coming soon*

+# Resources

+These resources are useful for further learning.

+## Command Line

+Pull over links from https://github.com/nuitrcs/commandlineworkshop